 in whateverpath you choose. (maximum 500 words)

 Any supplementary materials to help demonstrate your activities.

 Your completed application and materials can be sent or delivered to:

 Franklin Educational Foundation 8255 W. Forest Hill Ave.
 Franklin, WI 53132

 The Selection Committee will select the applicants who show a commitment to giving back to the community through.
 Academic and extracurricular information play an secondary role in helping the Selection Committee get a fuller picture of the applicant, but these are not the basis on which the award is determined.
 Financial need does not play a role in determining the award winner.

 The Selection Committee reserves the right to decide, on a case-by-case basis, to contact applicants for phone interviews or to request additional materials.
-The award will be presented at the Senior Awards Night on May 29, 2019.
+The award will be presented at the Senior Awards Night.